 Adler Planetarium: Since 1930, Chicagoans have been learning and exploring at this planetarium, which includes interactive permanent exhibits, the Doane Observatory and highly-rated Sky Shows.
 Special programming exists for kids of all ages, including special nights out for teenagers.

 1300 S. Lake Shore Dr., 312-922-7827; Online: adlerplanetarium.org

-Good to Know: All of the museums on museum campus have discounted or free admission days every month.
-Also, you can grab your sleeping bag and your family and spend the night at each spot.
+Good to Know: All of the museums on Museum Campus regularly have discounted or free admission days.
+Also, you can grab your sleeping bag and your family and spend the night at a couple of the museums.

 — Wendy Altschuler